envoyproxy/learnenvoy/_articles/incremental-deploys.md

 you can now take advantage of a few best-practice patterns of software deploy and release.

-To start, separate the deploy and release processes .
-For most teams, this means using CI/CD to get new versions of software onto your infrastructure.
+To start, separate the deploy and release processes.
+For most teams, this means using CI/CD to get new versions of software onto your infrastructure, but taking no traffic.
+Then release the software by incrementally shifting production traffic as described above.
-Release is when that software begins serving production traffic using the traffic shifting tools above.
 This can either be automated through CI/CD (after the deploy step), or run as a manual process.
-By separating these steps, you can limit the damage of a bad release, by ensuring software on production infrastructure isn’t immediately production taking traffic.
+By separating these steps, you ensuring software on production infrastructure isn’t immediately production taking traffic, limiting the damage of a bad release.

+## Wrap-up

-While not every release will require all of these capabilities, you can use Envoy’s routing tools to build a process to release software slowly while gaining confidence in it.
-Once your new service is deployed, routing all internal traffic to it with a header will let your teams verify a PR, or internally dogfood it.
+While not every release will require all of these capabilities, you can use Envoy’s routing tools to build a process to release software incrementally while gaining confidence in it.
+Once your new service is deployed, routing all internal traffic to it with a header will let your teams verify a PR, or internally test it.
 Once you think it’s ready for users, you can then use weighted incremental release patterns to gracefully release your new version to them.
 A good pattern for weights as you approach 100% of traffic starts small and takes progressively large leaps 1%, 5%, 10%, 50%.
-This pattern gives you actionable feedback on your release (watch the metrics after each adjustment!), with only small portions of your users affected.
+This pattern gives you actionable feedback on your release (watch the metrics after each adjustment!), with only small portions of your users initially affected.

-With deploy and release as separate steps, using header-based routing to test production deploys before release, and building incremental release slowly, your teams will greatly benefit from the powerful benefits to using Envoy.
+By separating deploy from release, using header-based routing to test production deploys before release, and building incremental release thoughtfully, your teams will greatly benefit  from the capabilities of Envoy.

-## Wrap-up

 Now that you've seen a few examples of incremental and header-based routing using Envoy, you may want to investigate more advanced features of Envoy, like